-In the event of staff either being a suspected/ confirmed case of COVID-19 or a known "close contact" with a confirmed or suspected case, this protocol must be followed to ensure that they are fit to return to work by means of self-declaration.
+In the event of staff either being a suspected/ confirmed case of COVID-19 or a known "close contact" with a confirmed or suspected case, up-to-date HSE guidelines will be followed.
+Each department will follow the minimum guidelines laid out by the HSE but will risk asses the situation taking into consideration the vulnerability of the clients attend.